netbirdio/netbird/docs/README.md

 Traditional centralized VPNs are often compared to a [castle-and-moat](https://en.wikipedia.org/wiki/Moat) model in which once accessed, user is trusted and can access critical infrastructure and resources without any restrictions.

-Wiretrustee decentralizes networks using direct point-to-point connections, as opposed to traditional models.
+Netbird decentralizes networks using direct point-to-point connections, as opposed to traditional models.
 Consequently, network performance is increased since traffic flows directly between the machines bypassing VPN servers or gateways.
-To achieve this, Wiretrustee client applications employ signalling servers to find other machines and negotiate connections.
+To achieve this, Netbird client applications employ signalling servers to find other machines and negotiate connections.
 These are similar to the signaling servers used in [WebRTC](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API/Signaling_and_video_calling#the_signaling_server)

-Thanks to [NAT traversal techniques](https://en.wikipedia.org/wiki/NAT_traversal), outlined in the [Why not just Wireguard?](#why-wireguard-with-wiretrustee) section above, Wiretrustee installation doesn't require complex network and firewall configuration.
+Thanks to [NAT traversal techniques](https://en.wikipedia.org/wiki/NAT_traversal), outlined in the [Why not just Wireguard?](#why-wireguard-with-netbird) section above, Netbird installation doesn't require complex network and firewall configuration.
 It just works, minimising the maintenance effort.

-Finally, each machine or device in the Wiretrustee network verifies incoming connections accepting only the trusted ones.
+Finally, each machine or device in the Netbird network verifies incoming connections accepting only the trusted ones.
 This is ensured by Wireguard's [Crypto Routing concept](https://www.wireguard.com/#cryptokey-routing).

 ### High-level technology overview
-In essence, Wiretrustee is an open source platform consisting of a collection of systems, responsible for handling peer-to-peer connections, tunneling and network management (IP, keys, ACLs, etc).
+In essence, Netbird is an open source platform consisting of a collection of systems, responsible for handling peer-to-peer connections, tunneling and network management (IP, keys, ACLs, etc).

 <p align="center">
     <img src="media/high-level-dia.png" alt="high-level-dia" width="781"/>
 </p>

-Wiretrustee uses open-source technologies like [WireGuard®](https://www.wireguard.com/), [Pion ICE (WebRTC)](https://github.com/pion/ice), [Coturn](https://github.com/coturn/coturn), and [software](https://github.com/wiretrustee/wiretrustee) developed by Wiretrustee authors to make it all work together.
+Netbird uses open-source technologies like [WireGuard®](https://www.wireguard.com/), [Pion ICE (WebRTC)](https://github.com/pion/ice), [Coturn](https://github.com/coturn/coturn), and [software](https://github.com/netbirdio/netbird) developed by Netbird authors to make it all work together.

-To learn more about Wiretrustee architecture, please refer to the [architecture section](../docs/architecture.md).
+To learn more about Netbird architecture, please refer to the [architecture section](../docs/architecture.md).

 ### Getting Started

-There are 2 ways of getting started with Wiretrustee:
+There are 2 ways of getting started with Netbird:
 - use Cloud Managed version
 - self-hosting

-We recommend starting with the cloud managed version hosted at [app.wiretrustee.com](https://app.wiretrustee.com) - the quickest way to get familiar with the system.
+We recommend starting with the cloud managed version hosted at [app.netbird.io](https://app.netbird.io) - the quickest way to get familiar with the system.
 See [Quickstart Guide](../docs/quickstart.md) for instructions.

 If you don't want to use the managed version, check out our [Self-hosting Guide](../docs/self-hosting.md).